 Did a large procession wave their torches As my head fell in the basket, And was everybody dancing on the casket?

-An entry in the Warhammer: Warriors of Chaos book speaks of a Chaos Knight (hulking, armored man who serves the forces of evil) who challenged the governor of a town to a battle and claimed the man's skull for a trophy.
-Partway through the battle, the women of the town began to cheer the Chaos Knight on, due to the governor being a tyrannical figure and much hated.
+An entry in the Warhammer: Warriors of Chaos book speaks of a Chaos Champion (hulking, armored man who serves the forces of evil) named Gharad the Ox who challenged Elector Count Wulfgang von Greidhart to a battle and claimed the man's skull for a trophy.
+Partway through the battle, the women of the town began to cheer the Chaos Knight on, due to the Count being a tyrannical figure and much hated.
 "Obscurely pleased, he left the town intact."

 Actual rule from the wargame Fear God & Dread Nought: "Shore Battery Critical Hit results: Admin Building: A support building associated with the battery, but not vital to its function, has been destroyed.
 If enough paperwork is destroyed, the battery's efficiency may actually improve."